Our patients can now manage their healthcare and access a range of services at the touch of a button thanks to the NHS App.

 When will a physical letter be sent out if a patient does not access the digital letter?

-If you do not access your letter via the link sent to your mobile phone within 24 hours of receiving your text link, the system will automatically generate a postal letter.
+If you do not access your appointment information digitally via the link sent to your mobile phone within 24 hours of receiving your text link, the system will automatically generate a postal letter.

 What if I don’t have a smartphone?

-You will still receive a text message but won’t be able to access the portal link from your phone.
+You will still receive a text message but won’t be able to access the NHS App from your phone.
 Don’t worry though, a copy of the letter will automatically be posted to your home address.